Camillebzd/uniswap-v2-fork/protocol/README.md

 # Uniswap v2 fork

-This is a fork of [UniswapV2]("https://github.com/Uniswap") contracts (core and periphery) using hardhat and [hardhat-deploy](https://github.com/wighawag/hardhat-deploy).
+This repository contains a fork of [UniswapV2]("https://github.com/Uniswap") contracts (core and periphery) using hardhat and hardhat-deploy.

 First things to do after cloning is to install dependencies:
 ```